mohamadatout/autocare/README.md

 ### AutoCare is built using the following technologies:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [Flutter app development framework](https://flutter.dev/) and [React](https://react.dev/) for the web admin panel.
+- [Flutter](https://flutter.dev/) is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- [React](https://react.dev/) is used to build single-page applications, and allows us to create reusable UI components.
+It lets you build user interfaces out of individual pieces called components.
 - The app uses [Node.js](https://nodejs.org/en) for the backend.
 Node.js is a JavaScript runtime environment that allow running JavaScript code outside of a browser.
 Node.js is designed to build scalable network applications.
 Using [Express.js](https://expressjs.com/) which is a web application framework for Node.js.
 It provides a robust set of features to develop web and mobile applications.
 - For trusted database foundation, the app uses the [MongoDB Atlas](https://www.mongodb.com/atlas/database) that enables you to work with data the way you want – easily and effortlessly.
   For notifications, the app uses [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) which is a cross-platform messaging solution that lets you reliably deliver messages at no cost.